instana/go-sensor/README.md

 ## Events API

-The sensor, be it instantiated explicitly or implicitly through the tracer, provides a simple wrapper API to send events to Instana as described in https://instana.atlassian.net/wiki/display/DOCS/Event+SDK+REST+Web+Service :
+The sensor, be it instantiated explicitly or implicitly through the tracer, provides a simple wrapper API to send events to Instana as described in https://instana.atlassian.net/wiki/display/DOCS/Event+SDK+REST+Web+Service

-	SentDefaultServiceEvent: send the event with default service name
-	SendServiceEvent: send the event for a service named explicitly
-	SendHostEvent: send an event that will not be assigned to a service, like in case of general events
+To learn more, see the [Events API](https://github.com/instana/golang-sensor/blob/master/EventAPI.md) document in this repository.

 ## Examples